Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Day 3: water jet, relaxing massage

-Expect your treatments to alternate between mornings and afternoons.
+Most spas offer treatments that alternate between mornings and afternoons.
 Each day, you’ll also have full access to the sauna, steam baths, whirlpools, or gym classes.

 Your “scheduled” spa treatments may be divided into categories such as these: